GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 ## Introduction
 oxd is client software that simplifies the process of implementing OpenID Connect and UMA in server-side web applications.

-Using oxd, you can securely send users from web apps to your [Gluu Server](https://gluu.org/docs/ce) OpenID Connect Provider (OP) and UMA Authorization Server (AS) for dynamic enrollment, single sign-on (SSO), and access management policy enforcement.
+Using oxd, you can securely send users from web apps to your [Gluu Server](https://gluu.org/docs/ce) for dynamic enrollment, single sign-on (SSO), and access management policy enforcement.

 !!!
 Warning
     oxd 3.1.1 includes functional and billing changes from previous versions.
 If you have older installations, review [what's new in 3.1.x](./3.1.x-intro.md) before proceeding with upgrades or new installations of oxd 3.1.1.